This post deeply delves into the movie Revolutionary Road and the toxic marriage between L. DiCaprio and K. Winslet’s characters.

 Frank is in tears.

-Knowing he just smashed his secretary a few hours before, all you can do is cringe and facepalm.
+Knowing he just smashed his secretary a few hours before, you can only cringe and facepalm.

 April Wheeler Has an Affair

-After April is confirmed to be pregnant, all of their previous plans and fantasies of Paris bled out pretty fast.
+After April is confirmed to be pregnant, all of their previous plans and fantasies of Paris bleed out pretty fast.

-Frank was serendipitously offered a big promotion with way more money and influence at the company where he works.
+Frank was serendipitously offered a big promotion with way more money and influence at his company.